DETAILED ACTION

 at least one processor for executing the instructions stored on the memory;

-receiving a data structure including the plurality of items, wherein each item is assigned at least one data tag indicating an attribute of the item, the data structure being configured, at least in part, by a publisher of at least one webpage associated with the plurality of items;
+receiving a data structure configured, at least in part, by a publisher of at least one webpage associated with the plurality of items, the data structure including:

 receiving, via at least one webpage, a selection of an item type that is of interest to a user, the selected item type corresponding to a first group of items that is a subset of the plurality of items;

-performing a first partial rendering of an interactive video by rendering a first interactive module using a first module template of the interactive module structure, wherein the rendering includes:
+performing a first incremental step for rendering an interactive video by rendering a first interactive module using a first module template of the retrieved interactive module structure, wherein the rendering includes:

-(i) selecting a first attribute class corresponding to the first group of items based on the data tags assigned to the first group of items;
+(i) analyzing the plurality of item sub-structures in the data structure to identify a first attribute class corresponding to the first group of items based on the data tags assigned to the first group of items;

-filtering the first group of items based on the first user selection to provide a second group of items wherein each item in the first group of items has the first data tag;
+filtering the item sub-structures corresponding to the first group of items based on the first user selection to provide a second group of items wherein each item in the first group of items has the first data tag;

-after identifying the second group of items based on the first user selection, performing a second partial rendering of the interactive video by rendering a second interactive module based on a second module template of the interactive module structure, wherein the rendering includes:
+after identifying the second group of items based on the first user selection, performing a second incremental step for rendering the interactive video by rendering a second interactive module based on a second module template of the interactive module sub-structure, wherein the rendering includes:

-(i) selecting a second attribute class corresponding to the second group of items based on the data tags assigned to the second group of items;
+(i) analyzing the plurality if item sub-structures in the data structure to identify a second attribute class corresponding to the second group of items based on the data tags assigned to the second group of items;

-(ii) assigning second video content associated with the second attribute class to the video content portion of the second module template;
+(ii) assigning second video content from the content library to the video content portion of the second module template, the second video content being representative of the second attribute class;

 displaying, via the interactive player embedded in the at least one webpage, the second interactive module of the interactive video;